Previously published by The News-Press

 When I was eight years old, my parents and I had been in the United States for a year.

 That December (1968) I decided it was high time for us to get a Christmas tree.
-My aunt, who had sponsored us to America, had a pure white one that was the glamorous thing I had ever seen.
+My aunt, who had sponsored us to America, had a pure white one that was the most glamorous thing I had ever seen.
 I wanted one.

 I remember it well.
 There were three plastic brown poles with holes in it that you stuck together.
 Synthetic green pine branches wrapped around metal prongs that were inserted into the pole.
-The branches were colored differently so you would know which belonged where—shorted ones on top; longer ones on the bottom.
+The branches were colored differently so you would know which belonged where—shorter ones on top; longer ones on the bottom.

 We bought some garland and bright bulbs and I piled it on.
 I thought it was the greatest tree in the world.

 In time both the tree and I grew older.
 The branches bent and drooped.
 The ornaments flaked; the garland shed.
 It became a chore to put that tree up.

 I went away to college, and my roommate introduced me to a real living tree.
 A real tree!
 It was just a midget that fit into our dorm room, but it was real!
 It smelled so good!
 We made garland from popcorn.
 She made gingerbread boys and girls.
 The fragrance and texture hooked me.

 The family tree collected dust in the basement.
 (For Floridians, that’s like a second-floor but under the first floor.)

 A few years later, when I was home for holiday break, I learned my father’s sister’s family had found an apartment in Chinatown.
 Aunt Wai, Uncle Leung Wong and their three children had come months ago under our sponsorship.

 The parents looked at me like I had three heads; the kids with awe.
 Never mind I could barely speak my native tongue.
 I went away to college!
 I drove a car!
 I wore blue jeans!
 I would talk back to my mother!
 (Sometimes.)
 This was America, a land where anything was possible.